Coronavirus: I-League’s foreign players in Kashmir turn to video games and gym amid lockdown

 Robertson is anxious to get home to Scotland to be with his ailing mother who is undergoing chemotherapy for cancer.

 “We are hopeful of getting a flight from Punjab next week.
 So keeping our fingers crossed.
-Hopefully we get to Aberdeen safely,” said Robertson.
+Hopefully, we get to Aberdeen safely,” said Robertson.

 “I have been in constant touch with my mum and dad despite the internet connectivity being not too good here.
 Facetime and video calls are very difficult, so most of the time it is just by voice.
 There is frustration.”